The One-Build System: Create Once, Sell to 100 Clients for $30K–$50K Operators

 Edge case: “What if my work is actually custom every time?”

 Test it.
-Most founders believe their work is unique.
-Most are mistaken.
-The framework is repeatable even when details change.
+Most founders believe their work is unique, but most are mistaken; the framework is repeatable even when details change.

 One designer insisted every project was different.
-We tracked 15 projects.
-Found:
+We tracked 15 projects and found the opposite.

 12 of 15 used the same discovery process